 10. Keep exercising.

 As our holiday schedules get busier and busier, it is easy to put our exercise routine on the back burner.
 Of course this time of year, with the heavy foods and excessive drinks, we are in more need than ever to keep to a regular exercise routine.
 If you have not currently established a weekly exercise schedule or your old routine has become a distant memory, begin a new routine today.
 Don’t wait until the New Year, after you have gained 10 pounds and your energy is at an all-time low.
-Exercise keeps the metabolism pumping, the energy high and the digestion robust.
+Exercise keeps the metabolism pumping, the energy high and the digestion strong.
 Not to mention it relieves stress and burns toxins.
 I think we can all use a bit of this during the holiday season!

 11. Take herbal immune boosters.